Shoo away those winter chills with a few frugal tips to help keep your heating bills down and the temperature inside your home at a comfortable level.

 - Window Covering Kits work wonders for sealing out the drafty air.
 Not sure whether your windows need to be covered; simply light a candle and hold it near the edge of the window, if the flame flickers or goes out, chances are you need to cover the window with plastic.
 While heavy curtains are great during the evening and at night, allowing the sunshine in during the day will warm your home.

-- Electrical outlets in your home frequently allow in cold drafts of
+- Electrical outlets in your home frequently allow in cold drafts of air.
+A great inexpensive way to block this cold air in un-used outlets is to plug in child safety plugs.

 - If you have a basement, be sure it is insulated in cracks and crevices.
 While it may seem expensive to buy a roll or two of insulation, you will save literally hundreds of dollars per year with the investment.
 Get in those hard to reach places with a can of expanding insulation foam.